 In addition to the completed on-line application and $60 non-refundable application fee, please submit the following:

 - Official transcripts from all recognized college.
-Effective beginning Fall 2017, Mississippi State will require all school credentials from non-U.S. institutions to go through World Education Services for a course-by-course evaluation with grade point average calculation.
-Be sure to request the WES ICAP service.
+Mississippi State requires all school credentials from non-U.S. institutions to go must be submitted through a National Association of Credential Evaluation Services member (NACES member agency, http://www.naces.org/members.htm) for a course-by-course evaluation with grade point average calculation.

 OPTION A: One year of successful study in a foreign university and appropriate English Language Proficiency test scores.